-A copy of the advisor's proxy voting policies is attached hereto as Appendix C. Information regarding how the advisor voted proxies relating to portfolio securities during the most recent 12-month period ended June 30 is available at americancentury.com/proxy.
-The advisor's proxy voting record also is available on the SEC's website at sec.gov.
+Copies of the advisor's proxy voting policies are attached hereto as Appendix C. Copies of the board's proxy voting principles as well as information regarding how the advisor voted proxies relating to portfolio securities during the most recent 12-month period ended June 30, are available at americancentury.com/proxy The advisor's proxy voting record also is available on the SEC's website at sec.gov.

-The Funds' Principal Shareholders
+The Fund's Principal Shareholders

-A list of the funds' principal shareholders appears in Appendix A.
+A list of the fund's principal shareholders appears in Appendix A.